Jsparrow/jsparrow.github.io/docs/rules/guard-condition.md

 ## Description

-If the last statement on a method is an if-statement consisting of two or more statements, then a guard-if can be used instead and the body of the existing if-statement can be unwrapped.
+Replaces, when possible, the last if-statement of a method body with a guard-if and unwraps its body.

 ## Benefits & Remediation & SonarLint